Full-time Professional Private Baseball Coach,

 -Cortez High School, Phoenix, AZ; 2013-14'

 -Moon Valley High School, Phoenix, AZ; 2014-15'

 Club Baseball Coaching Experience:

--MADE Baseball, Founder and Manager, 2013-14'(13u and 14u teams)
+-MADE Baseball, Founder and Manager, 2013-14'(13u and 14u highschool development teams)

 I love the opportunity to share what I have learned from the game, I am passionate about what I do, and I genuinely enjoy helping young players get better and maximize their potential.

-I have loved baseball since I was 9 years old.
-I knew without a shadow of a doubt that I wanted to play in the big leagues starting at the age of 10.
-I experienced a tremendous amount of adversity throughout my pursuit of making it to the big leagues in my life, and I never actually made it.
-What I did do in my pursuit was travel all over the world playing this great game and it also showed me what it is to #GetMADE.
-I use this mantra with my players because it is about elevating oneself to a higher level of purpose in sport and pushing oneself to improve on a daily basis, religiously and fundamentally.
+Having had a total hip replacement at the age of 19 before coming back to play professional baseball, I experienced a tremendous amount of adversity throughout my pursuit of making it to the big leagues in my life.
+I never actually made it to the Show, but in my pursuit I was able to travel all over the world playing this great game and discover what it meant to #GetMADE.
+I use this mantra with my players because it is about elevating oneself to a higher level of purpose in sport and pushing oneself to improve on a daily basis, consistently and fundamentally.
 It is practiced, it is learned, and it is refined…EVEryday.